 Half hull models were originally made as a tool by ship yards.
 There were several purposes, both technical and for marketing and communication.
 Often several models were made.
-At the completion of the full-size ship, the yard often kept one and the customer got his.
+At the completion of the full-size ship, the yard often kept one and the customer got one as well.

 Many yacht clubs the world over established cultures where the members got to hang the half hull model of their priced yacht on the wall in the club house.
 This became a popular opportunity to boast and gain notoriety and status at the club.
 Over time these models were often willed or donated to the club.
 One of the world's most famous collection is that of the "Model Room" at the New York Yacht Club in NYC.

-The half hull model becomes the "master" from which plans can be drawn up.
+The half hull model becomes the "master" from which plans often were drawn up.
 Herreshoff, the famous American yacht designer, apparently designed all his boats this way.

 Other times experienced designers make the half model first, as a reassurance that the lines "feel" right in three dimensions, before material and labor is committed for the full size ship.